takashilawson/optofluidics/README.md

 reaction_1.fit_model(params,method) # runs a lmfit fitting routine to optimise the model parameters reaction_1.model2csv(file_name, file_path) # saves model to csv file
 ```

+Model creation expects certain params (lmfit parameter object).
+- t_erf representing the delay time in the error function model
+- kc representing the complexation rate constant
+- kbr representing the product bleaching rate constant
+- k representing the saturation rate constant in the Erf model
+- kr representing the back-reaction rate constant
+- o representing the standard deviation in the Erf model
+- c0 representing the initial concentration of reactant
+- K representing the equilibrium constant for complexation
+- end representing the total time for the model

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.